 Maximum anode dissipation on an EL34 is 25W (or 30W a+g2 if you believe the Mullard datasheets) so this bias point takes it close to the limit.
 We’ll use 470 ohm cathode resistors to bias the cathode up by about 30V.
 Because we’re using garter bias, we add a second set of 470 ohm resistors in series with the first pair to create the cross-reference point between tubes (this also means twice the voltage drop in the cathode).
 The cathode bias resistors will be bypassed with at least 220uF 100V+ capacitors.

-Our power output is approximately 12W when our grid hits 0V, based on these anode curves:
+Based on the loadlines, our power output is approximately 20W when our grid hits 0V:

-And if we tolerate a little distortion, we can probably get around 15W with a 120V peak to peak input (40Vrms).
+And if we tolerate a little distortion, we may be able to get a bit more.
+This 20W calculation is just a little bit higher than the Mullard datasheet suggests with similar operating conditions.
 Sigh, no one makes datasheets like Mullard anymore:

 These decisions in the output stage make our raw B+ requirement about 435V (375V + 30V + 30V).
 The Hammond 274BX is the same physical size as the 1650N output transformer I’m using, has plenty of heater current, and I should be able to get 425-450V B+ out of it with a simple filter.
 This works out nicely due partly to serendipity and partly because I already chose the power transformer before I did most of the above math.